BluePheonixisHank/AI_Chatbot_Agent/README.md

 # Snello Agentic Chatbot

 This project is a conversational AI agent designed to act as a personal assistant, built to fulfill the "Welcome Builder!" assignment.
-It can hold a conversation, remember context across sessions, and manage a persistent to-do list using tools.
+It can hold a conversation, remember context across sessions, manage a persistent to-do list using intelligent tools, and is presented through a clean, user-friendly web interface.

+## Core Features

+*   **Conversational Memory**: Remembers user details (like name) and conversation history across sessions.
+*   **Persistent To-Do List**: Stores tasks in a `todos.json` file so the list is never lost.
+*   **Web Interface**: A user-friendly chat interface built with Streamlit for a smooth user experience.
+*   **Bonus - Intelligent Task Removal**: Features a `smart_remove_todo` tool that can find and delete a task even if the users request is vague (e.g., "Im done with the assignment").
+*   **Bonus - Task Counting**: Includes a `count_todos` tool to inform the user how many items are on their list.

 ## Architecture

-The agent is built using the standard LangChain `AgentExecutor`.
-This architecture follows the well-established **ReAct (Reasoning and Acting)** model, where the Language Model (LLM) can reason about a users request and choose to act by executing a set of predefined tools.
+The agent is built using LangChains stable `AgentExecutor`.
+This architecture follows the well-established **ReAct (Reasoning and Acting)** model, where the Language Model (LLM) reasons about a users request and chooses to act by executing a set of predefined tools.

-The key components are:

-1.  **LLM (Language Model)**: **Google Gemini 2.5 Pro** is used as the "brain" of the agent to drive conversation and make decisions.
-2.  **Tools**: Python functions (`add_todo`, `list_todos`, `remove_todo`, `smart_remove_todo`) that the agent can execute to interact with the to-do list stored on the file system. smart_remove_todo tool uses a secondary LLM call to intelligently interpret vague user requests (e.g., "I'm done with the docs") and match them to the correct to-do item, providing a significantly smoother user experience.
-3.  **Memory**: `ConversationBufferMemory` is used to store the history of the conversation.
-This memory is explicitly configured with `FileChatMessageHistory` to ensure it is persistent between sessions.
-4.  **Agent Executor**: The main engine from LangChain (`initialize_agent`) that orchestrates the interaction between the LLM, Memory, and Tools, creating the agents response loop.

 ### Flow Description